May 29, 2014

 Dr. Frederick J. Schoen is a professor of pathology and health sciences and technology at Harvard Medical School and Brigham & Women’s Hospital.
 Dr. Schoen describes how regenerative medicine researchers are laying the foundation for working heart valves made of natural materials that won’t wear out before we do, and that can even grow along with the young patients they might help.

 Stephen Badylak, DVM, PhD, MD

 Dr. Stephen Badylak is a Professor in the Department of Surgery, a deputy director of the McGowan Institute for Regenerative Medicine, and Director of the Center for Pre-Clinical Tissue Engineering within the Institute.
 He discusses extracellular matrix and its many uses.

 Dr. Alyssa Panitch is an Assistant Professor in the Harrington Department of Bioengineering at Arizona State University.
 In this podcast she discusses her research into methods to improve regeneration of the central nervous system.

 Alan J. Russell, PhD

-Dr. Alan Russell is the Director of the McGowan Institute for Regenerative Medicine.
+Dr. Alan Russell is the Founding Director of the McGowan Institute for Regenerative Medicine.
 In this inaugural podcast, he discusses the current state of regenerative medicine and where it is headed in the future.